 Valentine’s Day (Saint-Valentin)

-Although not quite as commercial or “Hallmarky” a celebration in France as it is in some other countries like the US and Canada, many French couples celebrate this day by enjoying a romantic dinner together or offering flowers (especially roses).
-There’s also a quirky French Town That Turns Itself Into A Valentine’s Day Marketing Machine
+Although not quite as commercial or “Hallmarky” a celebration in France as in some other countries like the US and Canada, many French couples celebrate this day by enjoying a romantic dinner together or offering flowers (especially roses).
+There’s also a quirky French Town That Turns Itself Into A Valentine’s Day Marketing Machine.

 Fat Tuesday (Mardi – Gras)